elastic/connectors/docs/DEVELOPING.md

 Source classes can be located in this project or any other Python project, as long as it can be imported.

-For example, if the project `mycompany-foo` implements the source `GoogleDriveDataSource` in the package `gdrive`, we should be able to run:
+For example, if the project `mycompany-foo` implements the source `GoogleDriveDataSource` in the package `gdrive`, run:

 ```shell
 $ pip install mycompany-foo